 - Sophia La-Inter American University of Puerto Rico School of Optometry

-- Ana P. Bonaldi-MA College of Pharmacy and Health Sciences University School of Optometry
+- Ana P. Bonaldi-Massachuesettes College of Pharmacy and Health Sciences University School of Optometry

 - Amber Cumings-Michigan College of Optometry

 - Jordyn N. Stevens-Midwestern University Arizona College of Optometry

 - Micaela Gobeille-New England College of Optometry

 - Krystal Rogge-Northeastern State University Oklahoma College of Optometry